+Cardiff's history of big fight nights

 Cardiff: A history of big fight nights in the Welsh capital

-A city with a rich boxing history stretching back well over a century, the Welsh capital has staged some huge fight nights featuring some of the sport's biggest names.

-Some of the bouts featured the great and the good of Welsh boxing, while some, such as the heavyweight showdown between Lennox Lewis and Frank Bruno in 1993, showcased Cardiff and its appreciative fight fans as English fighters stepped through the ropes.
+Welshman Joe Cordina will bid to become Wales' 13th world boxing champion on Saturday night when he challenges IBF super featherweight champion Kenichi Ogawa.

+Cordina, 30, will headline a show in his home city as he bids to follow in some famous footsteps.

-None will match the battle between Joshua - who will defend his IBF and WBA heavyweight titles - and stand-in opponent Carlos Takam in terms of ticket sales, but there is no denying Cardiff has already witnessed some all-time classics, including at the Principality Stadium, the latest Welsh pantheon of pugilism.
+There is no denying Cardiff has already witnessed some all-time classics across the capital, the Welsh pantheon of pugilism.

+BBC Sport Wales takes a look back at over a century of big boxing events in Cardiff.

 Freddie Welsh v Jim Driscoll, American Roller Rink, 20 December 1910